-Appendix C: Examples where absences will be Unauthorised
+Appendix C : Examples where absences will be Unauthorised

-An unauthorised absence is where either no explanation has been given for the child's absence or where the explanation offered is not considered acceptable by the School i.e. the School is not satisfied with the reasons given for the absence.
+An unauthorised absence is where either no explanation has been given for the child's absence or where the explanation offered is not considered acceptable by the school i.e. the school is not satisfied with the reasons given for the absence.
 These are considered an offence by the parent.
 Such circumstances include (and not NOT limited to):

-- A pupil not attending school to go shopping for school clothes - A pupil not attending school as it is his birthday or the birthday of a family member - A pupil not attending school as the family have gone to the airport to meet a visiting relative. - A pupil not attending school due to attending a hospital appointment for another family member - A pupil not attending school due to the fact the family returned late in the previous evening from a family holiday - A pupil not attending school as they are looking after younger siblings - A pupil attending a medical appointment in the morning but then failing to return to school for afternoon lessons - Parents / Carers keeping children off school to assist with translation - Absences which have never been properly explained - Day trips and holidays in term time.
+- A student not attending school to go shopping for school clothes - A student not attending school as it is his birthday or the birthday of a family member - A student not attending school as the family have gone to the airport to meet a visiting relative. - A student not attending school due to attending a hospital appointment for another family member - A student not attending school due to the fact the family returned late in the previous evening from a family holiday - A student not attending school as they are looking after younger siblings - A student attends a medical appointment in the morning but then fails to return to school for afternoon lessons - Parents / Carers keeping children off school to assist with translation - Absences which have never been properly explained - Shopping, looking after other children or birthdays - Day trips and holidays in term time.